-[SPRINGFIELD, IL] – U.S. Senator and combat Veteran Tammy Duckworth (D-IL) today announced that her office is now accepting applications through her website from high school students seeking a Congressional nomination to a United States Military Service Academy.
+[SPRINGFIELD, IL] – U.S. Senator and combat Veteran Tammy Duckworth (D-IL), who served in the Reserve Forces for 23 years and now serves as Chair of the U.S. Senate Armed Services Subcommittee on Airland, today announced that her office is now accepting applications through her website from high school students seeking a Congressional nomination to a United States Military Service Academy.
 Each year Duckworth, along with a nomination committee, selects from the applicants a group of outstanding Illinois students to receive Congressional nominations to attend West Point, the Air Force Academy, the Naval Academy or the Merchant Marine Academy.
 Information on how to complete Duckworth’s academy nomination application can be found here.

-“It takes a special kind of young man or woman to succeed at a U.S. Military Service Academy,” said Duckworth.
+“It takes a special kind of young person to succeed at a U.S. Military Service Academy,” said Duckworth.
 “The rigorous nomination process demands outstanding test scores, a high GPA and a commitment to community service.
 I encourage all interested Illinois students to apply for a nomination through my website, and I applaud their desire to serve our country.”